githubtraining/reviewing-a-pull-request/responses/03_successful-comment.md

 Typically when you get asked to review something at GitHub, you should acknowledge the request within 1 business day.
 Acknowledging a review request can be sending a quick direct message to the author in Slack, leaving a comment on the pull request, leaving a review, _or_ in some cases, rejecting the review request altogether.

 I've made some changes to this branch and would love :heart: it if you could `approve` this pull request.
 For now, just approving the pull request will suffice.
-In a moment we will look at requesting changes :+1:.
+In a moment we will look at requesting changes. :+1:

 <details><summary>Before you review, some things to consider</summary>